Sanglorian/orcus/Orcus Classes and Powers - current.md

 #### Channel Divinity

 You gain the ability to channel divine energy directly from your deity, using that energy to fuel magical effects.
-You start with two such effects: *censure undead* and an effect associated with your Divine Domain.
+You start with two such effects: *censure undead* and an effect associated with your talent.

 When you use your Channel Divinity, you choose which effect to create.
 You can use Channel Divinity once per encounter, however many powers you learn that are usable through Channel Divinity (although see Action Recharge).